nigelfiler/KAD32-NMEA2000/README.md

 Temperature sender was calibrated using the Steinhart-Hart equation.
 Calibrated on the bench at 7c, 21c, 68c.
+Code uses EMWA (Moving average filter) - this provides a stable temperature reading, without it the temperature reading was slighly erratic.

 ## Screenshots
 Here is my chart plotter receiving data from my sensors: [Chart Plotter](./Chartplotter.jpeg)